DR Congo mass rapes 'defy belief': UN

 In the Walikale case, the probe identified "serious shortcomings" on the part of the local Congolese army and police to prevent mass rapes.

-Their "failure to prevent or stop the attacks was compounded by subsequent failings on the part of MONUSCO forces," that had not received specific training to protect civilians and suffered from "operational constraints," it added.
+Their "failure to prevent or stop the attacks was compounded by subsequent failings on the part of MONUSCO forces, which it says had not received any specific training on the protection of civilians, and suffered from a number of operational constraints."

 Since the start of September, the UN peacekeeping force in the country (MONUSCO) has increased its presence in the Walikale region, west of Nord Kivu.
 MONUSCO is part of the joint office which produced the report.

 The UN report blamed the rapes on around 200 members of the Mai-Mai Cheka group, rebels from the Democratic Forces for the Liberation of Rwanda (FDLR) and a group connected to army deserter Emmanuel Nsengiyumva.